Being a manager means being “in charge”, right? As a manager, you’re “the boss.”

-These new managers also realized that support was what their employees expected of them:
+These managers also appeared to realize that support was what their employees expected of them (again my emphasis):

 I think the first thing they [subordinates] expect is support.
 They expect that if they’re out doing their job as they think it should be done and as it has been outlined for them, that they’re going to get my support.

 I guess the key underlying thing is: Is [a manager] a caring person and supportive?

 I didn’t get religion right afterward [promotion to management].
 But there was a greater awareness that they [employees] thought that I should work for them.

 According to the best available research then, acting as if you’re “in charge” is the wrong way to manage.
 In fact, that attitude may do you more harm than good.
 Far better for you, as a manager, to support your employees and give the things that they want, or otherwise need.

 And whenever possible, give them what they ask for.
 You’ll be a better manager if you do.
 As the Wharton study gently puts it: